ahmedheakl/drone-vis/README.md

 Drone Vision (DroneVis) is a full compatible drone library to automate computer vision algorithms on parrot drones.
 You can read a detailed documentation of Drone Vision [docs](https://drone-vis.readthedocs.io/en/latest).

 **DroneVis** is a cutting-edge drone software library that has been specifically designed for use with the AR.
-Drone 2.0.
-It has been extensively tested both indoors and outdoors, and offers a wide range of features including adaptability in connecting to the drone, advanced computer vision algorithms, and a user-friendly interface.
-This makes it easy for users to take full advantage of the drone's capabilities and control it with simple commands.All of the implemented real-time data, inference, and detection achieve a minimum ``fps >= 4.5`` on an Intel core 8 CPU.
+Drone.
+It has been extensively tested both indoors and outdoors, and offers a wide range of features including adaptability in connecting to the drone, advanced computer vision algorithms, and 3 user-friendly interfaces.
+This makes it easy for users to take full advantage of the drone's capabilities and control it with simple commands.
+All of the implemented real-time data, inference, and detection achieve a minimum ``fps >= 4.5`` on an Intel core 8 CPU.

 ## Features
 - Unified state-of-the art computer vision algoritms